Interview – Adam Gontier of Saint Asonia

 Adam Gontier – Yes, absolutely.
 I think, for any artist, musician, or whatever, being able to freely express yourself without any limits is pretty awesome.
 That is why you do it.
 With this project, creatively, it is very freeing and fun.
 I am involved in everything creatively, which is great.
 Like I said, you cannot ask for anything more.

-CrypticRock.com – Exactly, now, with this record, it is certainly is a lot heavier than the previous work you did with Three Days Grace in more recent years.
+CrypticRock.com – Exactly, now, with this record, it certainly is a lot heavier than the previous work you did with Three Days Grace in more recent years.
 Did you welcome the return to working on the heavier end of the Hard Rock spectrum again?

 Adam Gontier – Yes, for sure.
 It is some of the heaviest stuff I have ever sung on, and at the same time, it is some of the lightest stuff I have ever sung on.
 It is a good range.
 At the beginning, sitting there writing songs with Mike and listening to stuff that he had, I knew it was definitely going to be more of a Hard Rock record than anything else.
 That is what I love to do; I grew up listening to Rock music and I have always loved it.
-As well as playing acoustic in there, the heavy stuff was a lot of fun.
+As well as playing acoustic there, the heavy stuff was a lot of fun.
 I always knew this record was going to go down that road, and I welcomed it with open arms.

 CrypticRock.com – There is diversity as you stated, there are some more soft beautiful tracks as well.

 Adam Gontier – Yes definitely.
-There is a couple on the record that definitely stand out to me as being probably the best pieces of music I have ever sang on.
+There are a couple on the record that definitely stand out to me as being probably the best pieces of music I have ever sang on.
 One being “Waste My Time” and the other being “Leaving Minnesota.”
 They are two of the best songs I have ever had the pleasure of playing.
 It is all over the board, and hopefully people will appreciate it and enjoy it.

-CrypticRock.com –It is a very well-done record.
+CrypticRock.com – It is a very well-done record.
 As always, your lyrics of the songs come across very heartfelt, sincere, and dripping with emotion.
 You have always worn your heart on your sleeve, lyrically.
-What was your head-space going in to writing the lyrics to these songs?
+What was your head-space going into writing the lyrics to these songs?

 Adam Gontier – It was definitely from the heart.
 I have had a lot to write about over the last few years, a lot of stuff has happened to me, and in my life, and all for the better.
 I feel like I have evolved as a person, as a musician, and as a singer.
 I am in a much better place than I was years ago.
 I am pretty proud, happy, and thankful for that.